gtxaspec/shadowroot/README.md

 ### Features & Info:
 * Works on Arch/Fedora/Debian (x86_64 only) based distros.
 * Requires schroot and debootstrap packages
+* Does not work with WAYLAND, as the client doesn't support it yet.
 * Does not work on chromebooks, use the native android client.

 # PC Installation: